Slanted Diamonds And Streak Of Lightening Strips Quilt Block Pattern

 Step 3: Sewing the Diamond Block

-3. Press the seam towards the triangle using an iron.
+3. Press the seam toward the triangle.

 Step 4: Assembling the Quilt Block

-How to Resize Quilt Blocks:
+How to Resize Quilt Blocks

-Resizing Square Blocks:
+Resizing Square Blocks

-Resizing Rectangular Blocks:
+Resizing Rectangular Blocks

-Resizing Half-Square Triangle Blocks:
+Resizing Half-Square Triangle Blocks

-Resizing Quarter Square Triangle:
+Resizing Quarter Square Triangle Blocks

 Leave a comment